TheComputerInside/CVEsearchbot.py/README.md

 I've learned so much just doing this(especially about dictionaries), and I'll keep learning as long as I'm maintaining it.

-Note: Unfortunately I've noticed the script acting really REALLY sluggish, and that probably means that there's gonna be a MASSIVE rewrite coming up to address this.
-I suspect it would be infinitely easier to implement yaspy or something specifically for the purpose of trying to speed it up as I think that the entire script being loaded into memory is probably not particularly optimal.
-Especially considering the nature of Python as it stands.

 ### You will need the following dependancies: